HackBalak/provisioning-vagrant-machine-using-Ansible/Readme.md

-## provisoning a vagrant machine using ansible
+## Provisoning a vagrant machine using ansible
  To run this minimal infrastructure , just run the run.sh script

 ```bash